About Infrared and How Infrared Cameras Work

 Are Infrared home inspections worth it?

-That's a resounding yes, as the infrared camera in the hands of a competent experienced inspector can often find issues that can be very difficult to find otherwise.
+That's a resounding yes, as the infrared camera in the hands of a competent, certified and experienced inspector can often find issues that can be very difficult to find otherwise.
 This technology has helped find and solve many issues that might have otherwise gone unnoticed until the effects become visible, much more severe and not to mention expensive to repair.

 Don't get a home or building pre-purchase inspection until you have read this!

 With our inspections we can also conduct cladding inspections and comment on maintenance issues, which are also two important issues that often are not given enough importance or reported on.
 A number of inspection companies advertise that they will also check for moisture but you should read the fine print and question the amount of time that will be devoted solely to moisture testing.
-I have been doing this for a while now and find it takes about two hours to properly moisture test an average size home using an infrared camera (without an infrared camera would take considerably longer) and a non-invasive moisture meter.
-I would be concerned about companies that advertise that they can do both structural and moisture inspections in less time.
+I have been doing this for a while now and find it takes about two to three hours to properly moisture test an average size home using an infrared camera and a non-invasive moisture meter (without an infrared camera would take considerably longer to get the same results).
+I would be concerned about companies that advertise that they can do both structural/maintenance and moisture inspections in less time.

 How does an Infrared Inspection compare to other types of inspections?